Anaphylaxis Treatment Specialist Q&A

 Common causes of anaphylaxis include:

 A less common cause of anaphylaxis is aerobic exercise.
-Sometimes eating certain foods before exercising or exercising in humid, hot or cold weather have been linked to anaphylaxis in some people, so it would be a good idea to talk with your doctor about precautions you may need to take if you think you may be at risk.
+Sometimes eating certain foods before exercising or exercising in humid, hot, or cold weather has been linked to anaphylaxis in some people, so it would be a good idea to talk with your doctor about precautions you may need to take if you think you may be at risk.

 You will very likely be diagnosed with anaphylaxis if the basic signs listed above are present.